 Despite research demonstrating the importance of treating young people in developmentally appropriate ways, in most jurisdictions, youth on probation must comply with boilerplate conditions that do not take into account their age, developmental capacity, or individual risks and needs.
 Nearly half of Philadelphia youth on probation do not successfully complete their probation terms, a proportion consistent with national statistics.
 Failure to comply with these terms often results in revocation of probation and placement in a residential juvenile justice facility.

-Through her Stoneleigh Fellowship, Naomi Goldstein is collaborating with the Philadelphia Juvenile Probation Department and community stakeholders to implement a graduated response approach to juvenile probation case management.
+Through her Stoneleigh Fellowship, Naomi Goldstein collaborated with the Philadelphia Juvenile Probation Department and community stakeholders to implement a graduated response approach to juvenile probation case management.
 This approach involves using a developmentally appropriate, incremental range of responses—including short-term positive reinforcement, incentives, constructive feedback, and sanctions—to encourage youth to comply with the terms of their probation.
 When implemented effectively, this approach can foster short- and long-term self-sufficiency, safety, permanency, and overall well-being.

-This Stoneleigh Fellowship will enable Naomi to:
+This Stoneleigh Fellowship enabled Naomi to: